Which is the best mindmapping software?

 teams or groups

 Your computer will limit choice to some degree.
 Mac users have less choice and though some software runs on Windows and Macs, updates to the Windows version will often be released before the Mac.
 Here's a quick list of Mac mapping software: Free: Freeplane, FreeMind; Xmind; MindNode; iMindmap Basic.
 Not free: Novamind; iMindmap (other versions); MindManager; Curio; Mythoughts; ConceptDraw.

-Finally, I have to mention mind mapping on a mobile phone or tablet.
-Working on small screens can be painful (once you've got over the 'Wow!' factor), but there can be times - when stuck on a train, for example - when you want to whip out your smartphone and start mapping.
-Here, then, is a list of applications that you can consider for such moments.
+I have to mention mind mapping on a mobile phone, pad or tablet.
+Working on phone screens can be painful (once you've got over the 'Wow!' factor), but there can be times - when stuck on a train, for example - when you want to whip out your smartphone and start mapping.
 Of those I've tried, iMindMap is the standout on really small screens.

 Mapping on an iPad is a different case - it is more practical, and here I'd warmly recommend iThoughtsHD.
 Not only is it easy to use and able to make attractive maps, it has the ability to import and export maps from a wide range of other mind mapping software.
 And its developer continually adds to its capability.

 Here, then, is a comprehensive list of mobile applications with sample maps and my observations that you can consider for mapping on the run.

 Many excellent software packages!
 One I haven't mentioned and really ought to is NovaMind.
 This is widely noted for producing very attractive maps, but with what I already have, I can't justify to myself the extra cost.
 If you are in the market for a mind mapping software license and haven't committed yet, you should take a look at Novamind.